By Elisa Withers, Co-founder of APPI Clinics, Physiotherapist, Pilates Instructor.

 STEADY

 Exercises for balance and falls prevention are fundamental for anyone with Osteoporosis.
-Functional Pilates in standing and on varying ‘wobble’ surfaces assist our balance reactions form a key part of our Strong bones classes.
+Functional Pilates in standing and on varying ‘wobble’ surfaces assist our balance reactions form a key part of the training programme.

 STRAIGHT